 Market Sector Update

-- The portfolio includes companies we think have favorable stock prices relative to our estimate of their intrinsic and net asset values, and is diversified by country, currency and property type.
-We think the earnings of these companies can grow at a somewhat faster rate than those in the benchmark index.
+- The portfolio includes companies we believe offer favorable prices relative to our estimates of their intrinsic and net asset values (NAVs), and is well diversified by country, currency and property type.
+We think the earnings of companies in the Fund can grow slightly faster than those in its index.

-The opinions expressed in this commentary are those of the Fund’s managers and are current through Dec.
-30, 2013.
+The opinions expressed in this commentary are those of the Fund’s managers and are current through June 30, 2014.
 The managers’ views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.

-Risk Factors.
+Risk factors.
 As with any mutual fund, the value of the Fund's shares will change and you could lose money on your investment.
 Investment risks associated with investing in real estate securities, in addition to other risks, include rental income fluctuation, depreciation, property tax value changes and differences in real estate market values.
 Because the Fund invests more than 25% of its total assets in the real estate industry, it may be more susceptible to a single economic, regulatory, or technical occurrence than a fund that does not concentrate its investments in this industry.
 International investing involves additional risks, including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
 The Fund is non-diversified, meaning that it may invest a significant portion of its total assets in a limited number of issuers, and a decline in value of those investments would cause the Fund's overall value to decline greater than that of a more diversified portfolio.
 These and other risks are more fully described in the Fund's prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.